Fred Cook (American football): Early life and college

-Pro career
+Professional career

-Cook was selected by the Baltimore Colts in the second round of the 1972 National Football League draft.
+Cook was selected by the Baltimore Colts in the second round of the 1972 NFL draft.
 The Colts had fallen on hard times.
-In 1974, under head coach Howard Schnellenberger the team was terrible, going 2-12, only getting wins versus the New York Jets and Atlanta Falcons.
+In 1974, under head coach Howard Schnellenberger the team was terrible, going 2–12, only getting wins versus the New York Jets and Atlanta Falcons.
 In 1975, the Colts had a new head coach in Ted Marchibroda and improved to 10–4.
 Cook started all 14 games, just as he did as a rookie the previous season.
 Cook picked off a Steve Grogan pass for his first career interception in the Colts 34–21 over the New England Patriots.
 Cook also scored the only touchdown of his career when he returned a fumble recovery for a score in another game that season.
 The Colts qualified for the playoffs three times during Cook's career, but they lost in each appearance.
 One of those was the "Ghost To The Post" game in which Oakland Raiders quarterback Ken Stabler hit tight end Dave Casper for the winning touchdown in the final minutes of the game.
 Oakland won 37–31.

 Cook was a full-time starter in each of his seasons with the Colts, playing in 104 games for the franchise.
 On July 19, 1981, the Colts traded Cook, who was pending to be a free agent, to the Washington Redskins for a few draft picks.
 However, Cook was dealing injuries and never played for Washington.